 is the most common form of diabetes and usually occurs in adulthood.
 For many people (but not all) it can be prevented through living a healthy lifestyle.

 develops during pregnancy in a woman who does not have diabetes.
 An

-.
+is a diabetes specialist and often works with a team with allied health professionals including nurse practitioners, dieticians, primary care and exercise physiologists to manage diabetes.
+Various blood tests are used to diagnose diabetes.
 Although diabetes is a chronic (lifelong) condition, it can be controlled.
-The immediate aim is to lower high blood glucose levels and treat diabetic ketoacidosis (when the body cannot use glucose as a fuel fat is used instead; by-products of fat breakdown, called ketones, build up in the body).
 Long-term aims are to reduce symptoms and prevent diabetes-related complications such as blindness, heart disease, kidney failure and amputation of limbs.
 These goals are accomplished through: blood pressure and cholesterol control; medication or insulin use; self-testing of blood glucose levels; exercise; foot care; meal planning and weight control; education and support.